 Pamukkale is a beautiful and spectacular natural site, unique in the world with its fairy-like dazzling white, petrified lime cascades.
 There you will see the thermal spring water laden with calcareous salt, plunging down the mountainside which has created this natural formation of stalactites, cataracts and basins.
-The thermal water has been used since the Roman period for its therapeutic powers.
+Thermal water has been used since the Roman period for its therapeutic powers.

 Next, you will visit the Roman city of Hierapolis, which is not located not on earth or rock, but on solid limestone layers formed by limestone water that flowed for centuries over this raised level plateau.
-The name means “sacred city”, and according to Stephanus of Byzantium, the city was given this name because of a large number of temples it contained.
+The name means “sacred city”, and according to Stephanus of Byzantium, the city was given this name because of the large number of temples it contained.

-Continue to Ephesus, the Roman capital in Asia Minor
+After lunch continue to Ephesus, the Roman capital in Asia Minor

 The ancient city of Ephesus was an important centre for early Christianity.
 In the book of Revelation, Ephesus was one of the seven churches addressed by Christ in a vision.
 It is here that you will find the Temple of Artemis, considered to be one of the Seven Wonders of the Ancient World.